ruizrube/iw-fullstack/README.md

 - spring.mail.username
 - spring.mail.password

+*If you use Google SMTP then you need to generate an application password.
+To do this go to your account settings > Security > How do you sign in to Google > 2-Step Verification > Application passwords*

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,